blurrycontour/zuul-gerrit/doc/source/user/config.rst

          difficult to determine why Zuul did or did not run a certain job, the additional information this provides may help.

+      .. attr:: fail-fast
+         :default: false

+         If this is set to `true`, Zuul will report a build failure immediately and abort all still running builds.
+This can be used to save resources in resource constrained environments.

 .. _project-template:

 Project Template